vicjohnson1213/sloc/README.md

 #### Options

 ```
--e, --exclude <regex>      A regular expression for files to exclude from counting.
+-e, --exclude <regex>          A regular expression for files to exclude.
 -i, --include <regex>          A regular expression for files to include.
-Excluded files will NOT be counted.
 -f, --format <table|json|csv>  The ouput format for the counting results.
-Table is the default.
 ```

 #### Examples